 For example, if a client creates water filtration systems, perhaps your sales team begins with a presentation of a very sophisticated filter designed for higher flow rates.
 Next they discuss the features and price point of a smaller, stackable vessel that will suit their customer’s needs but lacks some of the bells and whistles available with the first option.

-3. Use 2D and 3D Configurators.
+3. Use Visual Configurators.
 Your team should utilize the latest technology to give customers improved visualization and real-world views of what the final product will look like.
 As a selling tactic, use a 2D and 3D configurator to walk your customer through a configuration, share product details and options, and show the results in a multi-dimensional view in real-time.

 For example, if your sales team is working with a liner service company that needs customized equipment to transport wind turbines, offering them a clearer view of what the equipment’s specifications will look like can help your team close the deal.